-- Developing basic plans for planning proposals (extensions or modifications)
+- Base plans for planning proposals (extensions or modifications).

-- Plans required and created for historical purposes, for example, as a record of a building with full detailed stonework in its current state.
+- Plans required and created for historical purposes, e.g. as a record of a building with full detailed stonework.

-- Defining a visual representation of a building before it is knocked down, in order to maintain information for planning laws.
+- A visual representation of a building before demolition, in order to retain information for planning laws.

-- Picking up the details of neighbouring buildings in order to continue the architectural integrity of a streetscape for a developer.
+- Presentating measured data of neighbouring buildings in order to continue the architectural integrity of a streetscape.

-- Providing external elevations for a client in order to offer the full, integrated picture of the new design, planning or space management plans in development.
+- External elevation drawings in order to offer a precise, integrated view of a new design, planning or space management plan.